St. Landry Economic Profile

 St. Landry Parish is moving forward.
 Located in the heart of Cajun and Creole heritage, this culturally diverse parish (county) in Southern Louisiana is a unique place both to live and do business – where hard-working people “live their culture” and are building a thriving economic base along with a high-quality trained workforce.
 St. Landry Parish’s greatest assets are its transportation access and infrastructure.
 Situated the crossroads of State Highway 190 West and Interstate 49 North/South, St. Landry Parish's location is among one of its features.
 Additional arteries winding through the area include U.S. Highway 167 and 190 and State Highways 31, 182, 357, and 749.

-Executive Director, St. Landry Economic Development
+CEO, St. Landry Economic Development

 In 2015, St. Landry Parish launched a campaign, SLP Forward, to boost the parish's image and attract businesses, residents, and visitors to the area.
 Business leaders regularly update news regarding culture, development, and education.